abautista3712/codeDissection/reverseEngineer.md

 ## config.json

-This file is used to
+'config.json' is used to specify values used to connect to three different server connections.

 ---